thogiti/thogitiB.github.io/content/2023-04-12-Writing-Zero-Knowledge-Proofs-and-Circuits-in-Four-Languages.md

 ```

-In the above code, we define two input signals $A$ and $B$ of size $N$, which represent the two vectors.
-We also define an output signal $result$, which will store the dot product.
+In the above code, we define two input signals `A` and `B` of size `N`, which represent the two vectors.
+We also define an output signal `result`, which will store the dot product.

-We then define two components, $multiply$ and $add$.
-The $multiply$ component multiplies the corresponding components of $A$ and $B$, while the $add$ component adds them together.
-We use a loop to connect the outputs of the $multiply$ components to the inputs of the $add$ components.
-We also use a loop to connect the outputs of the $add$ components to each other, until we reach the final output signal $result$.
+We then define two components, `multiply` and `add`.
+The `multiply` component multiplies the corresponding components of `A` and `B`, while the `add` component adds them together.
+We use a loop to connect the outputs of the `multiply` components to the inputs of the `add` components.
+We also use a loop to connect the outputs of the `add` components to each other, until we reach the final output signal `result`.

-To use this template, we can simply instantiate it and provide values for the $A$ and $B$ signals:
+To use this template, we can simply instantiate it and provide values for the `A` and `B` signals:

 ```circom